 For the feature wall behind the bedhead, Mick installed VJ panelling from Bunnings for about $200, which I painted in soothing Taubmans “Sprig of Ivy”.
 Pride of place on this beautiful wall is the crocheted macrame wall hanging that was made by a family member for their wedding and draped over the couple’s wedding arch.
 Post wedding, they can keep dreaming about that special day with this sentimental piece!

 The rest of the walls are painted with Taubmans Endure interior paint in “Cotton Sheets”, which I also extended to the interior of the wardrobes, covering the racy red wall colour the previous owners had sported.

 Light my fire

 Lighting is just so important in a bedroom and this one suffered from just one lonely fan light.
 In Scandi style, I lashed out on two “Stockholm” feature lights from Beacon Lighting, scored in their 25% off sale for $323 each.
 They hang either side of the bedhead and are on two separate switches so that Mick and Joanne can control their own lights.
 Think feature lights, his and hers style.
 The addition of two LED ceiling lights provide the practical ambient lighting every bedroom needs.

 The ugly split-level AC that dominated the bedroom feature wall was strategically relocated to the hallway for better cross-flow ventilation into more rooms.
-The window pelmet and dull timber blinds were replaced with a dreamy white sheer curtain from Leuvia and an off-white timber venetian from Blinds On The Net.
+The window pelmet and dull timber blinds were replaced with dreamy white sheer curtains from Leuvia and an off-white timber venetian from Blinds On The Net.

 and now for the romance…